Healing Hurt People

 Dr. Ted Corbin

-Ted Corbin, MD, MPP, is an associate professor in the Department of Emergency Medicine at the College of Medicine and also serves as the medical director of Healing Hurt People.
-Corbin received his master's in public policy from the Woodrow Wilson School at Princeton University.
+Ted Corbin, MD, MPP, FACEP is the Associate Dean, Community and External Affairs, as well as an associate professor in the Department of Emergency Medicine at the College of Medicine and he also serves as the Medical Director of Healing Hurt People, as well as the Co-Director of the Center for Nonviolence and Social Justice.
+Dr. Corbin received his master's in public policy from the Woodrow Wilson School at Princeton University.
 In 2006 Dr. Corbin was recognized by the Philadelphia Business Journal as one of the "Forty Under Forty" for his work in youth violence.
 Most recently, Dr. Corbin was awarded a Stoneleigh Foundation Fellowship to demonstrate the evidence behind a hospital-based violence intervention program.